 Failing to pay your taxes is another reason that you may face an IRS penalty.
-If you’re already struggling to pay your tax debt, penalties can make the situation even more difficult.
-Fortunately, it is possible to resolve your tax debt by working with a dependable debt relief company.
+If you’re already struggling to pay your back taxes, penalties can make the situation even more difficult.
+Fortunately, it is possible to resolve your back taxes by working with a dependable back tax assistance company.
 Finally, businesses that fail to deposit payroll taxes can also incur IRS penalties.

 The first FTA waiver requirement is that prior to the year you were penalized, you have filed your required return or have requested an extension for your return.
 You are not allowed to have an outstanding return request.